 Another, more popular method of cold therapy is one in which the body is immersed in a cryotherapy chamber at an extremely low temperature for a set period of time — usually ten minutes.
 Liquid nitrogen is pumped into a body-sized chamber to reduce the ambient temperature inside the chamber to be bone-chilling.

-This method of cold therapy is quite popular among professional athletes, as it reduces inflammation in the body, which can become problematic for as high intensity training can really take a toll on the body.
+This method of cold therapy is quite popular among professional athletes, as it reduces inflammation in the body, which can become problematic as high-intensity training can really take a toll on the body.

 And it is now becoming so popular that specialized clinics and spas are opening to the general public around the world.